xp44mm/FSharp.Literals/README.md

 # FSharp.Literals

-这个库包括两部分。

-第一部分，This code uses .NET and F# reflection to walk the structure of values so as to build a formatted representation of the value.
+This code uses .NET and F# reflection to walk the structure of values so as to build a formatted representation of the value.
 You format structural types such as lists and tuples using the syntax of F# source code.
 Unrecognized values are formatted by calling the F# `sprintf "%A"` method for these values.

-第二部分，FSharp.Literals.Jsonsis a serializer for converting between FSharp structural data tree and JSON.
-This code is good for situations where you are only interested in getting values from JSON, you don't have a class to serialize or deserialize to, or the JSON is radically different from your class and you need to manually read and write from your objects.

 ## Getting FSharp.Literals over NuGet